 For all States except Texas: Hunting Seasons and Daily Bag Limits: Not more than 70 days, with a daily bag limit of 15 mourning and white-winged doves in the aggregate.

 Zoning and Split Seasons: States may select hunting seasons in each of two zones.
-The season within each zone may be split into not more than three periods.
+The season within each zone may periods.